 Founded in 2002, Workforce Southwest Washington is a 501(c) 3 nonprofit organization.
-Our mission is to prepare and promote a skilled and adaptive workforce for a thriving economy in Southwest Washington.
+Our mission is to invest in human potential, driving the growth and development of our Southwest Washington economy.

 Finding the right employees and providing training to existing employees so your business can grow and remain competitive can be challenging.
 If you need help with recruiting, screening and assessing candidates or upgrading the skills of your existing employees, our no-cost business services may be the answer.

 Businesses have the opportunity to strategically direct workforce investments by taking part in our targeted industry work.
 This collaboration between companies and the workforce system takes a systemic approach to employee recruitment, retention and training to design long-term solutions to meet various industries’ current and future workforce needs.